-When you have a craving for New Zealand paua, but can’t get any, what do you do?
+When you crave New Zealand paua but can’t get any, what do you do?
 Tasmanian abalone is a very close relative of NZ paua.
-Sautéed abalone, or paua, is a great way to get the best from this ocean delicacy.
+This sautéed abalone noodles recipe is a great way to get the best from this ocean delicacy.
+Using sautéed paua would be even better.

 There is nothing quite like New Zealand paua.
 While a member of the abalone family, it has a strong and distinctive flavour that is quite addictive.
 At least I think so.
 In reality it is something of an acquired taste.
 Tasmania, a state of Australia, is not far from New Zealand and at a similar latitude.
 Tasmanian abalone are more similar to NZ paua than abalone found elsewhere and so is appraise for many of the same recipes, including this sautéed abalone.